soobinrho/BeeMovr/DEVLOG.md

 Also, these are some articles I'll need to reference when creating schemas with IBM PostgresSQL:

 - [Upgrading databases best practices](https://news.ycombinator.com/item?id=37724549)
-- We can download [historical weather data sets](https://aws.amazon.com/blogs/publicsector/decrease-geospatial-query-latency-minutes-seconds-using-zarr-amazon-s3/) and store them into IBM Cloud PostgresSQL rather than trying to get data one at a time through API's.
+- We can download [historical weather data sets](https://aws.amazon.com/blogs/publicsector/decrease-geospatial-query-latency-minutes-seconds-using-zarr-amazon-s3/) and store them into PostgresSQL rather than trying to get data one at a time through API's.

 <br>